-What better place to begin than at the center of it all, Medellin’s downtown, aka El Centro.
+What better place to begin than at the center of it all, the Medellin Centro, aka downtown.
 Unlike many other big cities, you are best off finding lodging outside of downtown.
-Most tourists opt to stay in Poblado, but I’d honestly recommend staying in a neighborhood like Laureles instead… But regardless, before you head downtown, you will probably want to start your day with a good coffee.
+Most tourists opt to stay in Poblado, but I’d honestly recommend staying in a neighborhood like Laureles instead… But regardless of where you stay, before you head downtown, you will probably want to start your day with a good coffee.
 Colombia, after all, is internationally renowned for the drink and Medellin features some truly great coffee shops.

 If you are in the Poblado neighborhood, I’d check out Cafe Pergamino or Cafe Velvet to start, and if you’re staying in Laureles, I’d recommend Rituales, Cafe Revolucion, or Algarabia.
 Check out my more in-depth article about finding the best coffee in Medellin.

 Next you’ll want to hop on the Metro — a tremendous source of pride and joy for the people of Medellin, as not even the capital of Bogota boasts such a level of public transportation — and make your way to the Alpujarra station.

 Free Walking Tour

 Medellin’s free walking tour is truly the best way to start your trip here in Medellin, but you will need to book your reservation a day and a half in advance.
 You will meet up with your guide and group at the Alpujarra station and spend the next four hours on foot through Medellin’s downtown core, learning about the history, the culture, the people, and much more.

 I’ve been on a few walking tours in my travels, but this one in Medellin stands at as the best.
 And best of all, it’s free.
 They just ask for a donation at the end.

 If you do the morning walking tour, you will have plenty of more time today to explore a few more things, so that’s what I’d recommend rather than the afternoon tour.